Arizona Basketball: NBA Combine Beckons McConnell

-McConnell has chance to prove himself against odds
+McConnell has a chance to prove himself against odds

 T.J.
 McConnell received a last-minute invitation to the NBA combine on Monday night, and maybe it was fitting.